Skip to main content

 A consortium led by the UK’s largest port, the Port of London Authority (PLA), has concluded a three-year programme investigating the Maritime Hydrogen Highway, which proves clean hydrogen can power the maritime sector safely, affordably, and at scale.

-Funded by Maritime Research and Innovation UK (MaRI-UK), supported by the Department for Transport (DfT), the £1.2 million project explored the entire hydrogen supply chain - from offshore production and shipping to safe port-side handling and refuelling - with the goal of accelerating the UK’s transition to Net Zero.
+Funded by Maritime Research and Innovation UK (MarRI-UK), supported by the Department for Transport (DfT), the £1.2 million project explored the entire hydrogen supply chain - from offshore production and shipping to safe port-side handling and refuelling - with the goal of accelerating the UK’s transition to Net Zero.

 Reaching Net Zero by 2040 is part of the PLA’s long-term strategy, Thames Vision, and the transition to low and zero carbon fuels on the river is key to achieving this ambition.